Packing d-dimensional balls into a d+1-dimensional container: Stabbing helps to pack similar unit hyperdisks

-We observe that since the disks lie entirely in~$M$, the projection of a disk center on the rectangle must have distance at least~$\frac 13\sqrt{3}$ from the rectangle boundary (that is, it must lie in the shaded region of Figure~\ref{fig:gridstab}), so it has distance at most~$\mu/\sqrt{2}$ to the nearest grid point.
+We observe that since the hyperdisks lie entirely in~$M$, the projection of a hyperdisk center on the box must have distance at least~$1/\sqrt{d+1}$ from the box boundary (that is, it must lie in the shaded region of Figure~\ref{fig:gridstab}), so it has distance at most~$\frac{\mu}{2}\sqrt{d}$ to the nearest grid point.

-For each of the~$n_x \times n_y$ grid points, we consider the segment of length~$M_z$ obtained by intersecting~$M$ with a line parallel to the~$z$-axis through the grid point.
-By our construction, every disk center has distance at most~$\mu/\sqrt{2}$ to one of the segments.
-This means that the segment stabs the disk in a point~$q$ at distance at most~$\frac{\mu/\sqrt{2}}{\sin(\pi/2 - \phi_0)} = \mu\sqrt{\frac 32} = \frac 23$ from the disk center.
-The smaller disk of radius~$1/3$ around~$q$ lies entirely inside the original disk.
+For each of the~$n_1 \times \cdots \times n_d$ grid points, we consider the \emph{vertical} segment of length~$M_{d+1}$ obtained by intersecting~$M$ with a line parallel to the~$x_{d+1}$-axis through the grid point.
+See the right side of Figure~\ref{fig:gridstab}.
+By our construction, every disk center has distance at most~$\frac\mu2\sqrt{d}$ to one of these segments.
+This means that such a segment stabs the hyperdisk in a point~$q$ at distance at most~$\frac\mu2\frac{\sqrt{d}}{\sin(\pi/2 - \phi_0)} = \frac\mu2\sqrt{ d(d+1)}= \frac 12$ from the disk center.
+The smaller disk of radius~$1/2$ around~$q$ lies entirely inside the original disk, and we replace each original disk with this smaller disk.
+With this, we have obtained $n$ hyperdisks of radius $1/2$ that are packed inside the same box and such that each of them is pierced through the center by one of the vertical segments through the grid points.